mjawaids/price-tracker/GA_TROUBLESHOOTING.md

 ## What Was Fixed

-The Google Analytics integration has been updated to:
+The Google Analytics integration has been completely rebuilt to:
-1. Load the gtag.js script dynamically from JavaScript
-2. Add comprehensive console logging to debug initialization
-3. Verify the measurement ID is properly set
+1. **Load directly in HTML** - gtag script now loads in the HTML `<head>` before React
+2. **Bypass Cloudflare Rocket Loader** - Using `data-cfasync="false"` to prevent interference
+3. **Environment variable replacement** - Vite plugin replaces `__GA_MEASUREMENT_ID__` at build time
+4. **Comprehensive logging** - Debug messages to verify initialization

+### The Cloudflare Rocket Loader Problem
+Your site uses Cloudflare Rocket Loader which delays JavaScript execution.
+The new implementation bypasses this using `data-cfasync="false"` so Google Analytics loads immediately.

 ## Critical Requirements